any-docs/css/content/reference/properties/text-box/index.md

 In the following example, we have two `<p>` elements with classes of `one` and `two`.

 We apply a `text-box` value of `trim-end cap alphabetic` to the first paragraph.
-The {{cssxref("text-box-edge")}} value of `cap alphabetic` specifies trimming the over edge to the top of the capital letters and the under edge flush with the text baseline.
-Because the {{cssxref("text-box-trim")}} value is set to `trim-end`, only the under edge of the paragraph is trimmed.
+The `text-box-edge` value of `cap alphabetic` specifies trimming the over edge to the top of the capital letters and the under edge flush with the text baseline.
+Because the `text-box-trim` value is set to `trim-end`, only the under edge of the paragraph is trimmed.

 We apply a `text-box` value of `trim-both ex alphabetic` to the second paragraph.
-The {{cssxref("text-box-edge")}} value of `ex alphabetic` specifies trimming the over edge to the font's x-height (the top edge of the short lower-case letters) and the under edge flush with the text baseline.
-Because the {{cssxref("text-box-trim")}} value is set to `trim-both`, both the over _and_ under edge of the paragraph are trimmed.
+The `text-box-edge` value of `ex alphabetic` specifies trimming the over edge to the font's x-height (the top edge of the short lower-case letters) and the under edge flush with the text baseline.
+Because the `text-box-trim` value is set to `trim-both`, both the over _and_ under edge of the paragraph are trimmed.

 ```html hidden
 <p class="one">This is .one</p>